 Baby squirrels are entirely dependent on their mother for about 26-42 days.
 Some species reach sexual maturity after 87 days, and others don’t mature until they are about 3 years old.

 Answer: We have three categories of squirrels, classified according to their most prominent adaptive behavior.
 The squirrel types are ground squirrels, tree squirrels, and flying squirrels.

 Squirrels are notably busybodies, but tree squirrels are the showiest.
 They can be easily seen leaping from tree to tree in parks, woodlands, or yards with some trees.
 Tree squirrels live in nests made from leaves and will nest in attics or chimneys.
 They are excellent climbers.

 You can commonly find the eastern gray squirrels in urban and suburban areas of North America.
 Some gray squirrels have white fur, but they are not albinos because of tiny tufts of gray found on the back of their heads and shoulders.
 The red squirrel is another beloved arboreal squirrel.
 People love it for its exquisite fur and often keep it as pets.

 According to the Washington Department of Fish and Wildlife, tree squirrels are the number one wildlife trouble markers in urban and suburban areas.
 They often steal bird feed and destroy feeders to get to it.

-This category of squirrels live in tunnels or burrows, and some species hibernate during the winter.
+This category of squirrels lives in tunnels or burrows, and some squirrel species hibernate during the winter.
 The arctic ground squirrel, native to the arctic, can withstand freezing temperature during hibernation by dropping its body temperature3.
 The body temperature drops from 99 degrees F (37 degrees C) to 27 degrees F (-3 degrees C).